 What advice would I give to parents of boys?
 Limit their time online.
-Require them to do work outside, no matter if this means moving to another home that has some property, have pets that they are required to care for, plant a garden together each year with things they enjoy eating – tending it together during the gardening season.
+Require them to do work outside, no matter if this means moving to another home that has some property, have pets that they must care for, plant a garden together each year with things they enjoy eating – tending it together during the gardening season.

 Finally, spiritually.
 Wow, this one is a tough one for me to talk about.
 I have learned the hard way that the best way (not a given) to ensure generational faithfulness in your sons is to sew seeds, not force feed.

-When your son fails – in a calm and loving voice, talk about why their behavior missed the mark and encourage them to ask for forgiveness from their heavenly Father.
+When your child fails, talk about why their behavior missed the mark and encourage them to ask for forgiveness from their heavenly Father.
 Remember how often we miss the mark ourselves.
-Don’t require your children to live to a higher standard than you require of yourselves.
+Don’t require your children to live to a higher standard than you expect of yourselves.